sollamshu/imaginex-miniproject-pw-ts/README.md

 ### Clone the project

 ### Install dependencies
-Run command: npm install @playwright/test typescript ts-node @types/node dotenv
+Run command: npm install @playwright/test dotenv

 ### Create a .env file in the root directory with: (The file was kept in the repository on purpose)
 - BASE_URL=https://example.com.
 Replace https://example.com with your application's base URL.